AvarianKnight/pma-voice/README.md

 # pma-voice
-A voice system designed around the use if FiveM's interal mumble voip server.
+A voice system designed around the use if FiveM's internal mumble server.

 ## Support